ON THIS PAGE: You will find out more about the factors that increase the chance of developing this condition. Use the menu to see other pages.

-In most cases of amyloidosis, there are no known risk factors or causes.
+Most people who develop amyloidosis have no known risk factors.
+The cause is often not known.
 The following factors may raise a person’s risk of developing amyloidosis:

 Age.
 The risk of amyloidosis increases as a person gets older.
 For AL amyloidosis, the majority of people diagnosed are older than 40.

 Gender.
-Amyloidosis is more common in men than women.
+Amyloidosis is more common in men than in women.

 Other diseases.
-As explained in the Overview, amyloidosis is sometimes associated with the presence of another disease.
-For instance, research indicates that 12% to 15% of people with multiple myeloma also develop AL amyloidosis.
+As explained in the Introduction, amyloidosis is sometimes linked with another disease.
+For instance, research shows that 12% to 15% of people with multiple myeloma also develop AL amyloidosis.

 Family history.
-Hereditary amyloidosis can run in families, possibly due to a genetic mutation that is passed down from generation to generation.
+Hereditary amyloidosis can run in families.
+This may be due to a genetic change, called a mutation, that is passed down from generation to generation.